shageenthsandrakumar/Project-Euler/problem_007/README.md

 - **Step 5: Finding the nth Prime**
   - Create an instance of the generator: `prime_gen = prime_generator()`
-  - Iterate through the generator, counting primes: `for p in prime_gen`
+  - Iterate through the generator, counting primes: `for prime in prime_gen`
   - Track the count: `primes_found += 1`
   - When `primes_found == nth`, break.
   - Print the last prime found: `print(prime)`